flnat/BERT-AE/README.md

 The training of the models is done through the `training.py` script under their respective directories.
 The scripts should be called from project root.

+The hyperparameters of the models are documented in a separate README in their respective directories.